Svart Hona Chicken Breed Profile

 Because Svart Honas are so rare, you are not likely to find them listed in hatchery catalogs.
 If a hatchery does sell Svart Honas, be leery of the quality of their stock.
 To find quality Svart Honas you are better off going with farms who specialize in Svart Honas and use strict breeding and culling practices (meaning they don’t breed birds that have undesirable traits).

 The Black Feather Farm founded by Alexa Lehr (yup, that’s me!) offers Svart Hona hatching eggs, unsexed chicks, cockerels, pullets, hens, and roosters.
-Availability varies depending on the time of year, hatching schedule, and breeding program.
-To stay updated on what’s available or to get on the Spring 2021 waiting list, visit blackfeatherfarm.net.
+Availability varies depending on the time of year, hatching schedule, and my breeding program.
+To stay updated on what’s available or to get on waiting lists, visit blackfeatherfarm.net.

 Supporting my small farm business as it grows would mean a lot to me!
-However, due to location or availability status, you may feel inclined to check out these other two sources of quality Svart Honas:
+However, due to location or availability status, you may feel inclined to check out other sources of quality Svart Honas.

+Other small farms also offer Svart Honas, however, be sure to evaluate the quality and history of the birds before purchasing them.
 When inquiring about getting quality Svart Honas, I recommend you ask for photos of the breeding parents as well as some background history on the flock.
-Such as how the breeder acquired the birds they have, the health background of the flock, and the personality of the birds.
+Inquire as to how the breeder acquired the birds they have, the health background of the flock, and the personality of the birds.

 • Save